Core Idea

 The trap emerges because the symptomatic solution works — but has unintended consequences:

-- It provides immediate relief, reducing pressure to pursue the fundamental solution
+- Provides immediate relief, reducing pressure to pursue the fundamental solution

-- Over time, it actively undermines capability to implement the fundamental solution
+- Over time, actively undermines capability to implement the fundamental solution

-- This creates increasing dependency on the symptomatic approach
+- Creates increasing dependency on the symptomatic approach

 Why It Matters

-- Why companies become dependent on external consultants instead of building internal expertise
+- Dependency on external consultants instead of building internal expertise

-- Why teams rely on heroic managers rather than developing self-organization
+- Teams relying on heroic managers rather than developing self-organization

-- Why quick fixes proliferate while root causes remain unaddressed
+- Fire-fighting over prevention; quick fixes proliferating while root causes remain

 Pattern Structure